 Montevallo grad student Jason Perry named Alabama Schweitzer Fellow

-University of Montevallo College of Education & Human Development graduate student Jason Perry has been selected as a member of the 2019-2020 class of Alabama Schweitzer Fellows, and will spend the next year learning to effectively address social factors impacting health while also developing lifelong leadership skills.
+University of Montevallo College of Education & Human Development counseling graduate student Jason Perry has been selected as a member of the 2019-2020 class of Alabama Schweitzer Fellows, and will spend the next year learning to effectively address social factors impacting health while also developing lifelong leadership skills.

 Perry is one of 14 graduate students from four Alabama universities to be selected for this year’s Fellowship class.